 Treatments and drugsBy Mayo Clinic staff

 - Physical therapy.
-Stretching and strengthening exercises will help to maintain muscle strength, flexibility and range of motion, and to prevent joint immobility.
-Massage or therapeutic whirlpools also may provide relief from PLS symptoms.
+Stretching and strengthening exercises may help to maintain muscle strength, flexibility and range of motion, and to prevent joint immobility.
+Heating pads can help relieve your symptoms of muscle pain.

 - Speech therapy.
-If your facial muscles are affected by PLS, speech therapy can help you compensate for the effect on your speaking patterns.
+If your facial muscles are affected by PLS, speech therapy can help you compensate for speech and facial muscle problems.